 There are a number of organizations at St. Vivian Parish to get involved in…

 Members are present to families and friends at the time of a death in the parish.
 These members will help in planning funeral liturgies, and are also present during the liturgy to assist grieving families and friends in any way needed to ensure all goes as smoothly as possible.
+This includes visitations at St. Vivian and a reception, if requested.
+For every funeral, two ministers are needed for the liturgy, one minister for the visitation, and one for the reception.
 A few more volunteers are always welcome.
 If you would like to assist with Bereavement, please contact Deacon Larry Maag (513-728-4331).

-The Needlecraft group makes hats, scarves, afghans and other warm items for the homeless and needy.
+The Needlecraft group is a group of people who enjoy knitting and crocheting.
+They make hats, scarves, afghans and other warm yarn items for the homeless and needy.
 All levels of talent are welcome!
 Meetings are on the 2nd and 4th Monday of the month in Ursuline Hall from 9:00 am until 11:00 am.
 Can’t make the meetings?
 You can work from home!
 Donations of yarn are also accepted.
 Call Joann Sanders at 513-931-5402 with questions.

 Quicklets is the parish email newsletter.
 Please go here for more information and to subscribe.